Rupali

 Qualifying Exam Code for NEET 2026

-The National Testing Agency (NTA) has published the information bulletin for the NEET UG 2026.
-The bulletin informs the candidates about the qualifying exam code for NEET 2026.
-Candidates need to enter the qualifying exam code while filling the application form.
-The qualifying exam codes refer to the eligibility code that determines the applicant's educational qualification level.
+The National Testing Agency (NTA) has published the list of qualifying exam code for NEET 2026 in the information brochure.
+Candidates need to enter the NEET code while filling the application form.
+The NEET qualifying exam codes refer to the eligibility code that determines the applicant's educational qualification level.
 Candidates need to carefully mention their qualifying code for NEET 2026 while applying online.
 It is one of the mandatory fields in the NEET 2026 application form

 The NTA has announced seven qualifying exam codes in the NEET notification 2026.
 We have shared below the list of NEET 2026 qualifying exam codes and their eligibility factors.
 Check the details to select the right exam code and also know what is qualifying exam in NEET 2026.